PaulMaly/perlite/README.md

 ## 📋 Description & Features

-Unlike the other frontend frameworks, eg. *React*, *Vue*, or *Svelte*, which are mostly created for building SPA/RIA applications, *Perlite*'s main goal is to make the life of developers of classical server-side applications a little bit easier and the modern front-end development techniques more accessible.
-Without extra knowledge of building tools and other dark sides of the frontend ecosystem.
+Unlike the other frontend frameworks, eg. *React*, *Vue*, *Angular* or *Svelte*, which are mostly created for building SPA/RIA applications, **Perlite**'s main goal is to make the life of developers of classical server-side applications a little bit easier and the modern front-end development techniques more accessible.
+Without extra knowledge of building tools and other dark sides of the frontend ecosystem . 👾

-*Perlite* gives you a combination of the best ideas from the most popular SPA frameworks, like **UI is a function of a state** (React), **reactive state-driven** development (Vue), and **lack of Virtual DOM** (Svelte).
+**Perlite** gives you a combination of the best ideas from the most popular SPA frameworks, like **UI is a function of a state** (React), **reactive state driven development** (Vue), **observables** (Angular) and **lack of Virtual DOM** (Svelte).

-*Perlite* focuses on building **standalone** UI widgets smashed across different parts of the server-generated page and provides handy tools to manage these widgets and interact between them.
+**Perlite** focuses on building **standalone** UI widgets placed across different parts of the server-generated page and provides handy tools to manage these widgets and interact between them.

 ## 📦 Installation